Student Conduct

 5.12 Conflicts of Interest

 Any hearing officer who has a conflict of interest in a particular case may not participate.
 Each party has the right to challenge the appointment of a hearing officer.
-Challenges must be submitted in writing to the executive director for student and residential life or designee at least three working days prior to the hearing.
+Challenges must be submitted in writing to the director for campus life or designee at least three working days prior to the hearing.
 If a party fails to raise a perceived conflict by objecting to that person three working days in advance, any objection is deemed to be waived.
 An individual may not be disqualified solely on the basis of his or her position in the College community.

 5.13 Standard of Proof